-Upon completion of the analysis described above, the Liaison Officer will prepare a Triennial Goal Report.
+Upon completion of the analysis described above, the DBELO will prepare a Triennial Goal Report.
 The Triennial Goal Report will document the analysis and methodology as well as the proposed goal and estimate to be achieved through race-neutral measures.

-1. Pursuant to 49 CFR Section 26.45(g), the District will publish the proposed Triennial Goal and rationale in general circulation and DBE-oriented media.
+Pursuant to 49 CFR Section 26.45(g), BART will publish the proposed Triennial Goal and rationale in general circulation and DBE-oriented media.
 The notice will include a statement that the proposed Triennial Goal and its rationale are available for inspection by the public for 30 days from the date of publication.
-The notice will also include a statement that the District will accept public comments to the proposed Triennial Goal and rationale for a period of 45 days from the date of publication and provide instructions for the submission of comments.
+The notice will also include a statement that BART will accept public comments to the proposed Triennial Goal and rationale for a period of 45 days from the date of publication and provide instructions for the submission of comments.

-The District shall identify and consult with minority, women's, general contractor and community organizations which could be expected to have information concerning the availability of disadvantaged and non-disadvantaged businesses, the effects of discrimination on opportunities for DBEs, and the District's efforts to establish a level playing field for the participation of DBEs.
-As part of this consultation, the District will schedule a direct interactive meeting with as many interested stakeholders as possible, focusing of obtaining information relevant to the goal setting process.
-The District will document the consultation process in the Triennial Goal Report and, if necessary, adjust the proposed Triennial Goal.
-Upon the completion of public participation, the Liaison Officer will prepare a summary report analyzing the public comments received, if any, to the General Manager.
+BART shall identify and consult with minority, women's, general contractor and community organizations which could be expected to have information concerning the availability of disadvantaged and non-disadvantaged businesses, the effects of discrimination on opportunities for DBEs, and BART's efforts to establish a level playing field for the participation of DBEs.
+As part of this consultation, BART will schedule a direct interactive meeting with as many interested stakeholders as possible, focusing of obtaining information relevant to the goal setting process.
+BART will document the consultation process in the Triennial Goal Report and, if necessary, adjust the proposed Triennial Goal.
+Upon the completion of public participation, the DBELO will prepare a summary report analyzing the public comments received, if any, to the General Manager.

-2. The Triennial Goal Report will be furnished to the General Manager.
+The Triennial Goal Report will be furnished to the General Manager.
 Following the review of the Triennial Goal Report, the General Manager will approve a Triennial Goal for DBE participation, which will include a projection of the portion of that goal that can be achieved through race-neutral and race- conscious measures.
 Unless otherwise directed, the Triennial Goal Report will be submitted to FTA for approval by September 1st every three fiscal years.